yabellini/docs.carpentries.org/topic_folders/workshop_administration/email_templates.md

 Hi [ name ],

-I am running a [ Data/Library/Software ] Carpentry workshop on [ dates of workshop ].
+I am setting up a [ Data/Library/Software ] Carpentry workshop on [ dates of workshop ].
 The Carpentries is a fiscally sponsored project of Community Initiatives.
 They teach skills that are immediately useful for researchers, using lessons and datasets that allow researchers to quickly apply what they have learned to their own work.
 I am really excited about using the [ Data/Library/Software ] Carpentry curriculum here to help our [graduate students/Core Team/faculty - your target audience] become more efficient in their research.

-During the workshop, I will need a few people to help out in case learners run into problems or get stuck.
+During the workshop, I will need a few people to help out in case learners have  problems or get stuck.
 Helpers move around the room to answer questions and help learners work through things like installation problems, error messages and unexpected output.
 You do not need to be an expert in the tools we are covering, just to have used one or more of them and be comfortable helping people troubleshoot.
 At this workshop, we are planning on covering [ list of your topics ].
 I think you would be a great person to help out with [ topic ].
-If you are interested, you can see the materials for [ topic]  here [link to lesson] and the rest of the curricular materials here [link to http://www.datacarpentry.org/lessons/ or https://software-carpentry.org/lessons/ or https://librarycarpentry.org/lessons/].
+If you are interested, you can review the materials for [ topic] here [link to lesson] and the rest of the curricular materials here [link to http://www.datacarpentry.org/lessons/ or https://software-carpentry.org/lessons/ or https://librarycarpentry.org/lessons/].
 Please let me know if you are interested in being a helper and if you know anyone else who might be willing to help out.

 Best,